juniperbevensee/More_and_Better_AI/README.md

 *Check  out [More And Better AI](https://moreandbetter.ai) for more information!*

-A platform to create and use free, local, and open-source AI models.
+A platform to personalise and use free, local, and open-source AI models.

 This project demonstrates how to run and manage models locally using [Ollama](https://ollama.com/) by creating an interactive UI with [Streamlit](https://streamlit.io).